Born and raised in New South Wales, Australia,

 and went on to start and run Oh de Toilette, her own unique event supply business.

 After meeting her husband in New Zealand at her friend’s wedding, Helen sold her business and settled with him and their family in a seaside community just north of Wellington where she lived for almost a decade.

-Helen also thrives on spending time with family and friends, painting, photo and film history, streaming all the films and series she missed the first time around, reading, eating and sampling independently distilled gin and vodka.
-She is passionate about documenting it all through her writing, photography and film-making and spends time researching and writing about the archiving conundrum that has evolved from the proliferation of digital photography in the 21st century.
+Helen also thrives on spending time with family and friends, creating art and photos and reading about film history while streaming all the films and series she missed the first time around.
+She also loves reading, eating and sampling independently distilled gin and vodka.
+She is passionate about documenting it all through her writing, photography and film-making and spends whatever spare time is left researching and writing about the archiving conundrum that has evolved from the proliferation of digital photography in the 21st century.